Everything Shuswap

 ABOUT EVERTHING SHUSWAP

 The Shuswap has all the attributes to attract someone who enjoys four seasons – nature, clean water, recreation, and culture and reasonably close access to larger cities.
-There is an amazing diversity of plant and animal life here and thankfully due to the small population, a minimum of pavement, crowds and pollution.
+There is an amazing diversity of plant and animal life here and thankfully due to the small population, there is a minimum of pavement, crowds and pollution.
 Yet until 2017, there has been little written about the region.

 Author Jim Cooperman, a dedicated environmentalist and back-to-the-lander, spent 12 years researching and writing this comprehensive, bioregional guidebook that includes 36 maps and over 350 stunning photos.
 Tour through the watershed and explore the lakes region and each of the 12 sub-drainages.
 Learn about the region’s ancient geology and its mostly unsuccessful mining ventures.
 Discover why the Shuswap is so ecologically diverse and why mountain caribou are endangered and how the sockeye salmon may be next.